bazel-contrib/rules_nodejs/packages/typescript/docs/install.md

 $ npm install --save-dev @bazel/typescript
 ```

+Watch for any peerDependency warnings - we assume you have already installed the `typescript` package from npm.

 Your `WORKSPACE` should declare a `yarn_install` or `npm_install` rule named `npm`.
 It should then install the rules found in the npm packages using the `install_bazel_dependencies` function.
 See https://github.com/bazelbuild/rules_nodejs/#quickstart